www-e/edrak/docs/COMPLETION_REPORT_PHASE_3.md

 3. Export functionality for reports
 4. Audit logging for admin actions

-## 7. Conclusion
+## 8. Conclusion

 The Edrak Admin Panel has made significant progress and is now a stable, production-ready foundation.
 With approximately 65% of the planned features implemented and all backend APIs in place, the remaining frontend work can be completed efficiently.
 The codebase follows modern best practices, is fully type-safe, and has eliminated all technical debt identified in earlier phases.

 The project is well-positioned for rapid completion of the remaining features, with clear documentation and a robust architecture that will support future enhancements.
+User management is completely finished, which provides a solid example of the patterns to follow for implementing the remaining pages.